Australian art

-Australian art is any art made in or about Australia, or by Australians overseas, from prehistoric times to the present.
-This includes Aboriginal, Colonial, Landscape, Atelier, early-twentieth-century painters, print makers, photographers, and sculptors influenced by European modernism, Contemporary art.
-The visual arts have a long history in Australia, with evidence of Aboriginal art dating back at least 30,000 years.
-Australia has produced many notable artists of both Western and Indigenous Australian schools, including the late-19th-century Heidelberg School plein air painters, the Antipodeans, the Central Australian Hermannsburg School watercolourists, the Western Desert Art Movement and coeval examples of well-known High modernism and Postmodern art.
+Australian art is a broad spectrum of art created in or about Australia, or by Australians overseas, spanning from prehistoric times to the present day.
+The art forms include, but are not limited to, Aboriginal, Colonial, Landscape, Atelier, and Contemporary art.

+The visual arts in Australia have a rich and extensive history, with Aboriginal art dating back at least 30,000 years.
+The country has been the birthplace of many notable artists from both Western and Indigenous Australian schools.
+These include the late-19th-century Heidelberg School plein air painters, the Antipodeans, the Central Australian Hermannsburg School watercolorists, and the Western Desert Art Movement.
+The Australian art scene also features significant examples of High modernism and Postmodern art.

 History

 Indigenous Australia

 The ancestors of Aboriginal Australians are believed to have arrived in Australia as early as 60,000 years ago, and evidence of Indigenous Australian art in Australia can be traced back at least 30,000 years.
 Examples of ancient Aboriginal rock artworks can be found throughout the continent.
 Notable examples can be found in national parks, such as those of the UNESCO listed sites at Uluru and Kakadu National Park in the Northern Territory, and the Gwion Gwion rock paintings in the Kimberley region of Western Australia.
 Rock art can also be found within protected parks in urban areas such as Ku-ring-gai Chase National Park in Sydney.
 The Sydney rock engravings are approximately 5000 to 200 years old.
 Murujuga in Western Australia has the Friends of Australian Rock Art advocating its preservation, and the numerous engravings there were heritage listed in 2007.

 In terms of age and abundance, cave art in Australia is comparable to that of Lascaux and Altamira in Europe, and Aboriginal art is believed to be the oldest continuing tradition of art in the world.
 There are three major regional styles: the geometric style found in Central Australia, Tasmania, the Kimberley and Victoria known for its concentric circles, arcs and dots; the simple figurative style found in Queensland; the complex figurative style found in Arnhem Land which includes X-Ray art.
 These designs generally carry significance linked to the spirituality of the Dreamtime.